gunsugunaydin/Detailed-City-Report-Application/README.md

 ---

 ## Future Enhancements
-- **Authentication & Authorization**: Implement OAuth2 for secure API access.
+- **Authentication & Authorization**: Implement OAuth2 or another secure authentication mechanism for restricted access to certain platform features or API endpoints.
-- **Error Handling**: Centralized error handling for API calls.
+- **Error Handling**: Implement centralized error handling with proper logging and response codes to improve debugging and user experience.
-- **Deployment**: Dockerize the application for seamless deployment.
+- **Deployment**: Dockerize the platform for seamless deployment.

 ---

 ## Limitations
-- The application requires a minimum of 10 cities for report generation.
+- The platform requires a minimum of 10 cities for report generation.
-- Google Sheets API must be enabled and credentials configured properly.
+- Google Sheets API must be enabled, and credentials configured properly in order for the platform to interact with Google Sheets.
-- Relies on external APIs for data retrieval; any downtime affects functionality.
+- Relies on external APIs for data retrieval; any downtime or rate limits imposed by the external APIs may affect the platform's functionality and data accuracy.

 ---